Why You Shouldn’t Skip Mouthwash

 Regular Use of Mouthwash Prevents Gum Disease

-There are bacteria on your teeth that release acids that eat into your gums and can cause cavities.
-Mouthwash helps to kill these harmful bacteria, as well as the bacteria (some of which you’re bound to miss even with the best brush-and-floss routine) that collects at your gum line and can cause gingivitis.
+There are bacteria on your teeth that trigger inflammation in your gums.
+Mouthwash helps kill these harmful bacteria, as well as the bacteria (some of which you’re bound to miss even with the best brush-and-floss routine) that accumulate at your gum line and can cause gingivitis.
+If you have periodontal disease or excessive levels of harmful mouth bacteria, rinsing with mouthwash will benefit you, too.

 The Type of Mouthwash You Use Matters